bleenco/ng2-datepicker/README.md

 In both case locale is only used for display purpose, locale won't be apply to any `Moment` objects.

 ## Select Directive
 Select directive are responsible for the behavior of date selection.
-There is 2 select directive available : `singleSelect` and `multipleSelect`respectively for single date selection and multiple date selection.
+There is 3 select directive available : `singleSelect`, `multiSelect` and `rangeSelect` respectively for single date selection, multiple date selection and range date selection.

 Options can be passed through property bindings :